Cumberland, Nottoway, Prince Edward, Buckingham, Lunenburg, and Amelia assistance programs.

 Leave a message with full details, and someone will call you back.
 Financial assistance is available in emergency cases for paying rent, prescription medications, fuels, and utilities.
 An application process is in place, including a review of credit history to ensure legitimacy and need.
 Dial (434)292-6555.

 Get help at Christmas from Lunenburg, Prince Edward, and other regional charities, including the Salvation Army. the programs range from Angel Tree to Adopt a Family, Thanksgiving turkeys, meals delivered to the elderly, and much more.
-Read Albemarle County area holiday assistance programs.
+Read Albemarle County area free holiday assistance programs.